-2.4 Independent working time
+2.4 Independent working time and/or location

-Your employer determines whether you are eligible for independent working time.
+Your employer determines whether you are eligible for independent working time and/or location.
 If you are eligible, you will make the relevant arrangements with your manager.
 You both must take into account the nature of your work and existing team arrangements.